dwoo-work/multi-criteria-abc-segmentation/README.md

 ## Sample Dataset

-You can download the sales_data_sample_utf8.csv file from the source folder, which is located [here](https://github.com/dwoo-work/MultiCriteriaABC.Analysis/blob/main/src).
+For Product Segmentation, you can download the sales_data_sample_utf8.csv file from the source folder, which is located [here](https://github.com/dwoo-work/MultiCriteriaABC.Analysis/blob/main/src).

+On the other hand, for Supplier Segmentation, you can download the supplier_data_sample_utf8.csv file from the source folder, which is located [here](https://github.com/dwoo-work/MultiCriteriaABC.Analysis/blob/main/src).

 Ensure that the file is in CSV UTF-8 format, to avoid UnicodeDecodeError later on.